 These bands will vary in length and thickness depending on their resistance, but they are all made to wrap around the legs.

 Therapy bands are very long (up to 7 feet) and thin, light 'free bands', meaning they do not loop (although you could tie them in a knot to create a loop).

-Therapy bands are made for people who are regaining strength after an injury and elderly people who want a very low impact workout.
+Physical therapy resistance bands are made for people who are regaining strength after an injury and elderly people who want a very low impact workout routine.

 They are also effective when combined with Pilates and fat burner workouts, where all you need is a little added resistance to get a really good burn.
 Many women use light therapy bands in this way for muscle toning.

 Another way to use them is during warm ups for dynamic stretching and static stretching at the end of a workout.
 These types of bands can help you increase the stretch and improve mobility/range of motion.

 On average, sets of therapy bands will offer 3-10 pounds of resistance.